List of performers at the Montreux Jazz Festival: 2018

 The 2018 edition of the festival was held on June 29 to July 14.

 2019

 The 2019 edition of the festival saw Elton John offer a historic show at Saussaz Stadium before 15,000 people.
 This is the festival's first-ever stadium concert.

+2022

+The 2022 edition marked the festival's return after two-year break due to the COVID-19 pandemic.